BattletechModders/RogueTech/CustomAmmoCategories/README.txt

 {
 "debugLog":true, - enable debug log
+"ImprovedBallisticByDefault": true - Default value for ImprovedBallistic flag if not set explicitly in weapon definition.
+Default true.
 "ShowEvasiveAsNumber": true, - if true near evasive pips bar its amount will be showed as number "EvasiveNumberFontSize" : 24 - font size for evasive pips count "EvasiveNumberWidth": 25 - size of background for evasive pips count.
 You should adjust this if changed font size.